 Washington State TIME Dealer of the Year

-Time Magazine Dealer of the Year Award has been called the most prestigious award a new care dealer can receive.
+Time Magazine Dealer of the Year Award has been called the most prestigious award a new car dealer can receive.
 The program was originated to call attention to new car dealers in America who exhibit exceptional performance in their dealerships and distinguished community service.

 TIME AND ALLY FINANCIAL HONOR EVERETT DEALER

-Tom Lane Wins National Recognition for Community Service
+Brad Brotherton Wins National Recognition for Community Service

 and Industry Accomplishments at NADA Convention

-In its sixth year as exclusive sponsor, Ally will recognize dealer nominees and their community efforts by contributing $1,000 to each nominee’s 501(c)3 charity of choice.
+In its seventh year as exclusive sponsor, Ally will recognize dealer nominees and their community efforts by contributing $1,000 to each nominee’s 501(c)3 charity of choice.
 Nominees will also be recognized on AllyDealerHeroes.com, which highlights the philanthropic contributions and achievements of TIME Dealer of the Year nominees.